GVelikov555/SoftUni_Courses/README.md

 # SoftUni_Courses
 Courses done while studying at SoftUni Academy.

-The Courses are as follows:
+The courses are as follows:

 Programming Basics with C#,